 Then there’s those, like me, who probably could do well on a vegan diet if they were able to eat enough of it to provide them with all the nourishment they need.

-I am incapable of eating enough plants to sustain a healthy weight and to provide my body with all the nutrients it needs.
+I am physically incapable of eating enough plants to sustain a healthy weight and provide my body with all the nutrients it needs.
 Part of that is due to my NCGI, part has to do with the extreme fatigue the EDS brings with it, and a large part of it is due to my autism and sensory issues with a lot of food.

 There is no one size fits all.